-June 30, 2024
+June 30, 2025

-This Statement of Additional Information ("SAI") is not a prospectus and should be read in conjunction with the Prospectus for the Hoya Capital Housing ETF and the Hoya Capital High Dividend Yield ETF (each, a "Fund" and, together, the "Funds"), each a series of ETF Series Solutions (the "Trust"), dated June 30, 2024, as may be supplemented from time to time (the "Prospectus").
+This Statement of Additional Information ("SAI") is not a prospectus and should be read in conjunction with the Prospectus for the Hoya Capital Housing ETF and the Hoya Capital High Dividend Yield ETF (each, a "Fund" and, together, the "Funds"), each a series of ETF Series Solutions (the "Trust"), dated June 30, 2025, as may be supplemented from time to time (the "Prospectus").
 Capitalized terms used in this SAI that are not defined have the same meaning as in the Prospectus, unless otherwise noted.
-A copy of the Prospectus may be obtained without charge, by calling the Funds at 1-833-HOYA-CAP (1-833-469-2227), visiting www.hoyaetfs.com or writing to the Funds, c/o U.S. Bank Global Fund Services, P.O.
-Box 701, Milwaukee, Wisconsin 53201-0701.
+A copy of the Prospectus may be obtained without charge by calling the Funds at 1-833-HOYA-CAP (1-833-469-2227) or visiting www.hoyaetfs.com.

-The Funds' audited financial statements for the most recent fiscal year ended February 29, 2024 are incorporated into this SAI by reference to the Funds' most recent Annual Report to Shareholders (File No. 811-22668).
-You may obtain a copy of the Funds' Annual Report at no charge by contacting the Funds at the address or phone number noted above.
+The Funds' audited financial statements for the fiscal year ended February 28, 2025 are incorporated into this SAI by reference to the Funds' Annual Financial Statements and Other Information dated February 28, 2025.
+A copy of each Fund's Annual Financial Statements and Other Information as well as the Funds' Annual Report, each of which was filed as part of the Funds' most recent Form N-CSR, may be obtained without charge through the Funds' website or by request to the Fund at the phone number noted above.